walter-1/offline-SDPcheck/README.md

 - Event-summary up to 6h before SDP collection,
 - check for specific Events,
 - re-Arrange-SDPFolders (for Cluster)

-Details see in MS internal KB3070416
+For details see MS internal KB3070416